 If you don’t live in the South, you might not see collards very often, though they’re gaining popularity in other parts of the country.
 They are a leafy, cool-weather vegetable very popular for cooked greens.
 However, growing collards can be done throughout the country.
 A relative of cabbage, broccoli, Brussels sprouts, kohlrabi, and kale, this upright, dark green, waxy plant is a little like a cabbage that doesn’t make a head.
 It is one of the most cold-hardy of all vegetables, able to withstand temperatures in the upper teens.
 In zone 8 and southward, collards often provide a harvest through the entire winter.
 You can plant them in spring and fall, although collards planted in fall gardens are favored because the leaves are sweeter when kissed by frost.

 Soil, Planting, and Care

 Set out spring plants 3 to 4 weeks before the last frost; in late summer, plant 6 to 8 weeks before the first frost for fall and winter harvests.
 Like all vegetables, collards like full sun, but they will tolerate partial shade as long as they get the equivalent of 4 to 5 hours of sun to bring out their full flavor.
 Plant in fertile soil because collards should grow fast to produce tender leaves.
 They need fertile, well-drained soil with a soil pH of 6.5 to 6.8 to discourage clubroot disease.
-To be sure about your soil pH, test the soil with a do-it-yourself kit, or by using your regional Cooperative Extension office.
+To check your soil pH, test the soil with a do-it-yourself kit or one you can get from your regional Cooperative Extension office.
 If that’s too complicated, forget the testing and simply improve your existing soil with Miracle-Gro® Performance Organics™ All Purpose In-Ground Soil, which is enriched with aged compost to create an excellent growing environment for plant roots.

 If you plan to grow collards in a raised bed, fill the bed with organic Miracle-Gro® Performance Organics® Raised Bed Mix, a special soil mixture designed to have just the right weight and texture for raised bed growing.
-For containers, use Miracle-Gro® Potting Mix to help collards grow vigorously.
+For containers, use Miracle-Gro® Performance Organics® All Purpose Container Mix to help collards grow vigorously.

-Work nitrogen-rich amendments such as blood meal, cottonseed meal, or composted manure into the ground before planting.
-Feed your plants with Miracle-Gro® Shake ‘n Feed® Tomato, Fruit & Vegetable Plant Foodthroughout the growing season (follow label directions!) to keep lots of leaves coming on.
+Great soil is only one-half of the equation that equals strong, thriving plants.
+The other half is premium quality plant food.
+Feed your plants with Miracle-Gro® Performance Organics® Edibles Plant Nutrition once a week throughout the growing season (follow label directions!) to keep lots of leaves coming on.
 Since the plants produce so much foliage that gets harvested often, regular feeding goes hand-in-hand with regular harvesting.

 Collards are easy to plant.
 Space them 18 to 24 inches apart.
 After planting, water and fertilize.